ptrkbrgmn/mocha-cakes-2-example/README.md

 https://blog.risingstack.com/node-hero-tutorial-getting-started-with-node-js/

 ## Test case ##
+Acceptance test of for fetching a single video from Klaras REST API:

-Given there is a video added to ElasticSearch with id 'dn.screen9.1uwHxJLDuuBKBHGHQcissw'
+<b>Given</b> there is a video added to ElasticSearch with id 'dn.screen9.1uwHxJLDuuBKBHGHQcissw'

-When fetching a video with id 'dn.screen9.1uwHxJLDuuBKBHGHQcissw' using Klaras REST API
+<b>When</b> fetching a video with id 'dn.screen9.1uwHxJLDuuBKBHGHQcissw'

-Then response should contain the right json data
+<b>Then</b> response should contain the right json body

 ```json
 {